Justice. mercy. faith.

 Rev. Steven D. Martin, Director of Communications and Development, National Council of Churches

-Marvin A. McMickle, Ph.D., President and Professor of African American Religious Traditions, Colgate Rochester Crozer Divinity School
+Marvin A. McMickle, Ph.D., Professor of African American Religious Traditions, Colgate Rochester Crozer Divinity School

 Rev. Harold Dean Trulear, Ph.D., Associate Professor of Applied Theology, Howard University School of Divinity